How to Get Medical Courier Contracts

 Jump to section

-Landing your first medical courier contract can feel overwhelming — most facilities don't advertise, and the process isn't always transparent.
-But once you understand where the contracts are, what companies look for, and how to pitch yourself, it becomes much more straightforward.
+Landing your first medical courier contract can feel overwhelming.
+Most companies don't advertise, you need to find them, and the process isn't always clear.
+We've been on both sides of this.
+As a courier company, we hire independent contractors all the time, and we know what gets someone hired and what doesn't.
+Once you understand where the contracts are, what companies to look for, and how to pitch yourself and your company, it becomes a lot more manageable.

-This guide covers everything: the types of companies that hire medical couriers, where to find medical courier contracts near you, what you need before you apply, and exactly how to win your first contract — even if you're just starting out.
+This guide covers the types of companies that hire medical couriers, where to find medical courier contracts near you, what you need before you apply, and how to actually win your first contract, even if you have no experience yet.

-If you're brand new to the field, start with our guide on how to become an independent medical courier first — it covers certifications, vehicle requirements, and everything you need before you start looking for contracts.
+Brand new to the field?
+Start with our guide on how to become an independent medical courier from A to Z. That one covers certifications, vehicle requirements, and everything else you need before you even start looking for contracts.

 What Is a Medical Courier Contract?

-A medical courier contract is a formal agreement between you (the courier) and a healthcare facility or company for ongoing transportation services.
-Unlike one-off deliveries, a contract guarantees you recurring work — usually daily or weekly routes at a fixed rate.
+A medical courier contract is a formal agreement between you (the courier) and a healthcare facility or another courier company for providing transportation services.
+Unlike one-off deliveries, a contract gives you recurring work.
+Usually daily or weekly routes with a specific scope of work.

 Types of Companies That Offer Medical Courier Contracts